Hermes

 | Onboarding wizard | ✅ | 4 stages: providers (required) → identity (auto-skipped) → channels (cli, discord, slack) → validate |

 Identity files (SOUL.md / AGENTS.md) | ✅ | Hermes-managed inside ~/.hermes/.
 The identity onboarding stage auto-skips (by design — hermes owns these).
-SOUL.md is reachable via clm agent memory read/write/info (routed to ~/.hermes/SOUL.md). |
+SOUL.md is reachable via clawctl agent memory read/write/info (routed to ~/.hermes/SOUL.md). |

-| MCP server registration | ✅ | Supported for atlassian integrations — hermes launches uvx --from mcp-atlassian==<pinned> mcp-atlassian as a subprocess and exposes Jira + Confluence tools.
-See Atlassian integration. |
+| MCP server registration | ✅ | Supported for atlassian and slack-user / slack-cookie integrations — hermes launches each as a stdio subprocess and exposes their tools.
+See Atlassian integration and Slack integration. |

 ~/.hermes/state.db (session/transcript history) | 📋 | Out of scope for memory CLI |